12 Gauge (rapper)

-Isiah Pinkney, known under the stage name 12 Gauge, is an American rapper.
+Isiah Pinkney (born 1968), known professionally as 12 Gauge, is an American rapper, singer, and DJ.

 He started out as a DJ, moving to rapping in the early 1990s, releasing three full-length albums.
-He is best known for his only top 40 single "Dunkie Butt", which peaked at 28 on Billboard Hot 100 and earned a gold certification.
+He is best known for his only top 40 single, "Dunkie Butt", which peaked at 28 on the Billboard Hot 100 and earned a gold certification.